| Collapse of Big Bang Cosmology and the Emergence of

 existence.
 Thus, in essence Repp's argument

+is only a repetition of BBC's mantra.
 This brings us to the phantom link whose

 implications are never discussed in big bang